Caieiras (CPTM)

-Caieiras is a train station on CPTM Line 7-Ruby, located in Caieiras.
+Caieiras is a train station on TIC Trens Line 7-Ruby, located in Caieiras.

 History

 The station was opened by São Paulo Railway on 1 July 1883, being built to attend the district of Franco da Rocha, which was growing due to the arrival of industries.

-Currently, Caieiras is operated by CPTM, after going through many administrations, public and private.
+Currently, Caieiras is operated by TIC Trens, after going through many administrations, public and private.
 It still keeps the same building from 19th century.

 The station is also certified as a historical site by CONDEPHAAT.